doc. Erik Sherman Roraback, D.Phil. (Oxon.)

 X. 18 May 2017: prof. Jennifer Riddle Harding, Summer semester Fulbright Professor, Anglophone Literatures and Cultures, Charles University-Prague (Washington & Jefferson College, Washington, Pennsylvania) on “Puns in American Literature and Culture”.

-In addition, I have attended visiting lectures by more than one hundred scholars and writers at Charles University from 1997 to the present, including Gore Vidal, Robert Creeley, Gary Snyder, Derek Attridge, J. Hillis Miller, Sacvan Bercovitch, Wolfgang Iser, Seamus Heaney, Robert Young, inter alia.
+In addition, I have attended visiting lectures by more than 100 scholars and writers at Charles University from 1997 to the present, including Gore Vidal, Robert Creeley, Gary Snyder, Derek Attridge, J. Hillis Miller, Sacvan Bercovitch, Wolfgang Iser, Seamus Heaney, Robert Young, Cristanne Miller, Stephen Burt, inter alia.

 - 14 May 1999: Paper given “Authority, Interpretation and Economic Power of Joyce’s Finnegans Wake”, XXth Paris James Joyce Colloquium, 14–15/5 1999.
 The general topic for this colloquium was “Cashcash caracktericksticks: Joycean Economics.”
 Venue: Université de Paris IV-Sorbonne and the École Normale Supérieure-Paris, France.